 I enjoyed Amy Svitak’s “Time Crunch” (AW&ST July 14, p.
 52) and its overview of the European Space Ageny’s (ESA) ExoMars 2016 landing demonstrator, which I see as probably the best attempt to break the U.S. monopoly of landing robotic probes on Mars in the foreseeable future.
 (I very much doubt that the follow-on rover mission will meet its 2018 appointment with the red planet.)
 Apparently, the 2016 lander payload does not include an imaging instrument, which I ...

-"A Picture Is Worth . . . " is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"A Picture Is Worth . . . " is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.